On the nature of screening in Voorn-Overbeek type theories: Screening in Voorn-Overbeek type theories

+{We analyze a couple of non-trivial generalizations of the Debye screening for models that are standardly used in the description of complexation in mixtures of different polyelectrolytes \cite{WangMM2018,Sing2020,Zheng2021,muthu2010,Larson2016,Wang2021}.}

 {\sl Model 1}.
-We look at a couple of non-trivial generalizations of the Debye screening.
 We start with a polydisperse polyion mixture, {\sl model 1 }, composed of species ``1" at concentration $c_1$, itself composed of $N_1$ monomers, each of charge $e$, and species ``2" at concentration $c_2$, itself composed of $N_2$ monomers, each of charge $-e$, in an aqueous solvent of (water) molecules of diameter $a$.
-Expressed in terms of the volume fractions $\phi_1, \phi_2$, defined as $ \phi_{1,2} = a^3 c_{1,2} N_{1,2}$, the Flory-Huggins lattice level free energy density is \cite{Teraoka, muthu2010}
+This model has been used for the description of complexation in mixtures of oppositely charged polyelectrolytes \cite{WangMM2018,Sing2020,Zheng2021}.